 Afrooz Maghzi Visiting Fellow

-Afrooz Maghzi is an Iranian lawyer, socio-legal researcher and human rights activist.
+Afrooz Maghzi is an Iranian lawyer, socio-legal researcher, and human rights activist.
 Her focus is on multiculturalism and minority rights in Europe, gender inequality in Islamic criminal and family law, and social movements.
-Currently, she is a researcher at the Max Planck Institute for Social Anthropology (MPI), Halle (Saale), Germany, and at the Erlangen Centre for Islam and Law in Europe (EZIRE), Friedrich-Alexander-University in Erlangen, Germany.
+She is currently affiliated with the Max Planck Institute for Social Anthropology (MPI) in Halle (Saale), Germany.
+Moreover, she collaborates with the UN and EU human rights agencies as an external legal consultant.
 Previously, Maghzi worked as a lawyer, researcher, and activist in Iran, Ireland, and Malaysia, cooperating with several civil society and international NGOs.
-She primarily endeavored to help victims and suspects in gender-related, political and family cases, often pro bono.
-She represented clients before the highest jurisdictions in Iran and cooperated with several human rights campaigns, notably the “One Million Signatures Campaign” to repeal discriminatory laws against women.
+She primarily worked to help victims and suspects in gender-related, political and family cases, often pro bono.
+She represented clients before the highest courts in Iran and cooperated with several human rights campaigns, notably the “One Million Signatures Campaign” to repeal discriminatory laws against women.

-She recently completed her PhD in Religious and Customary-Based Non-State Justice at University of Halle-Wittenberg and the MPI (Germany).
-She holds an LLM from University College Dublin (Ireland), an LLM from Mazandaran University (Iran) and an LLB from Tehran University (Iran).
+She holds a PhD in law from the University of Halle-Wittenberg and the MPI (Germany), with a focus on Religious and Customary-Based Non-State Justice.
+Additionally, she has an LLM from University College Dublin (Ireland), another LLM from Mazandaran University (Iran), and an LLB from Tehran University (Iran).

-During her Fellowship, she will work on her current research project on the impact of transnational networking on legal advocacy in authoritarian settings, concentrating on cause lawyering in Iran.
+During her Fellowship, she will work on her current research project on cause lawyering in Iran.